blueff/cs107e-review/README.md

 > The ARM instruction set encodes immediate values in an unusual way.
 It's typical of the design of the processor architecture: elegant, pragmatic, and quirky.
 Despite only using 12 bits of instruction space, the immediate value can represent a useful set of 32-bit constants.

-Basically, instead of using 12-bit to represent a number, ARM uses 8-bit for the number and 4-bit for rotating the number.
+Basically, instead of using 12-bit to represent a number, ARM uses 8-bit for the number and 4-bit for rotation.
 By using this approach, it can represent a large set of useful 32-bit values.

 ### Lab1